Pinkesh3026/Pinkesh3026.github.io/_pages/about.md

 - **Peer Support**: Provided tutorials on data analysis and visualization tools to colleagues
 - **Laboratory Organization**: Managed practical sessions setup including instruments, chemicals, and SOPs

-## Certifications

-- Drug Development Product Management - University of California, San Diego (Coursera, 2022)
-- Introduction to Intellectual Property - University of Pennsylvania (Coursera, 2022)

 ## Beyond Research

 When I'm not in the laboratory, you'll find me behind a camera lens. **Photography** is my creative outlet, allowing me to capture the beauty of science, nature, and urban landscapes.
 This artistic perspective often influences my approach to scientific visualization and presentation.

 ---

-*I believe that the future of biotechnology lies in interdisciplinary collaboration and innovative thinking.
-My goal is to contribute to the development of next-generation therapeutic solutions that can make a real difference in people's lives.*